-Mr. Douglas C. I and run success four years are no
+Mr. Douglas C. Doan

 Mr. Douglas C. Doan is an active Angel Investor and helps entrepreneurs start and run successful businesses.
-Two of the companies launched over the past four years are now growing rapidly and have achieved revenues in excess of \$100 million.
+Several of the companies launched by military veterans over the past four years are now growing rapidly and have achieved revenues in excess of \$100 million.
 Doug's primary focus is to help graduates of the U.S. Military Academies (West Point, Annapolis, Coast Guard and Air Force) by providing the seed and early stage, start-up capital to launch their own businesses.

 Doug has worked at all levels of the federal government, to include service at the White House on the National Security Council Staff during the Reagan Administration.
-As a Presidential Appointee, Doug joined the newlycreated Department of Homeland Security (DHS) and provided America's private sector with a direct line of communication to the Department.
-Doug worked directly with individual business, trade associations and other nongovernmental organizations to improve security, while promoting cross-border trade and travel.
+As a Presidential Appointee, Doug joined the newly-created Department of Homeland Security (DHS) and provided America's private sector with a direct line of communication to the Department.
+Doug worked directly with individual business, trade associations and other non-governmental organizations to improve security, while promoting cross-border trade and travel.